syse-i/django-component-tags/README.rst

             ]

-Rendering the component in our main template:
+Rendering the component in the main template:

 .. code-block::